radz452/gooey/README.md

-gooey is an awesome system made by people who can't code.
+gooey is an awesome system made by people who can't code for a shitty text game.
 It's GLORIOUS.
 Ok.
 Bai.

 to do:
-- check for updates, manager versions
+- check for updates, manage versions
+- chat
 - hunting functionality
 - sailing functionality
 - combat functionality